The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Evaluating the Trace Criterion Method

 In this section, we use high-dimensional disconnected data to evaluate the performance of the trace criteria.
-The training data consist of two or more disjoint hyperspheres or the hypercubes used earlier in sections \ref{sec:spheres} and \ref{sec:cubes}.
-The details of the simulation study are presented below.
+The training data consist of two or more disjoint hyperspheres used earlier in section \ref{sec:spheres}.